maxmellman/E-Commerce_Database-Analyst/README.md

 # Dataset:

 The dataset is from an online retailer using in-house server hosting for their website.
 They have multiple new products launched and I will derive insights into how well they're website is driving sales.
-The dataset I'll be using is comprised of three years worth of data, however, I'll be drilling down into just the first year's performance.
+My analysis drills down into the first year's performance.

-I'll be working with three related tables, which contain eCommerce data about:
+I'll be working with three related tables containing ecommerce data about:

 •Website Activity
 •Products